ArmoredGoat/artixinstall/README.md

 **Lower priority**

 - Add support for other init systems (only for base installation; might implement in distant future if not to complicated)
+- Add option to not use a full disk and rather add partitions
+- Add possibility to select which kernel will be installed
 - Add possibility to select which packages will be installed for the base installation

 **Permanently ongoing**